async-aws/aws/docs/index.md

 1. **Async first.** Everything is asynchronous and responses are only downloaded if needed.
-1. **Not feature complete.** AsyncAws is currently covering around 40 AWS APIs (the most popular ones).
+1. **Not feature complete.** AsyncAws currently covers around 40 AWS APIs (the most popular ones).
 We are happy to generate more features if needed.
    Just ask or [contribute](./contribute/index.md).
 1. **Only relevant updates.** Updates are great, but if changes are released multiple